n42n/n3n/doc/Faq.md

 Please think of the community-name as password and start the supernode with the `-c <community file>` parameter where the `<community file>` is the path to a simple text file containing a single line with the name of your secret community.
 It will be the only community allowed.
 Only edge nodes from that community can join (`-c <community name>` at the edge).

-If you additionally want to prevent open transmission of your secret community name via the network, **all** edge nodes should use `-H` command line option for header encryption.
+If you additionally want to prevent open transmission of your secret community name via the network, **all** edge nodes should use `community.header_encryption=true` config option for header encryption.

 Also, please see the `community.list` file coming with n3n for advanced use of that file.